Sheriff99yt/vision-scripting-webapp/Documentation.md

    The app will run on `http://localhost:3000`.
 You can access it via your web browser and begin designing your workflows immediately.

 ## Project Structure

+The project follows a standard React application structure:

+- `public/`: Contains the HTML template and public assets
 - `src/`: Contains the React components and application logic
   - `App.js`: The main application component
   - `VisualScripting.js`: Core component for the visual scripting interface